Progressive Convex Hull Simplification: Background

+where $\mathbf{\eta}_j$ and $\beta_j$ are the normal and distance (as a multiple of $\eta_j$) from the origin of the $j$th dual halfspace.
 The connectivities of the primal and dual hulls are dual in the typical fashion \cite{Gruenbaum1967,GuibasS85,MeyerDSB02,JuLSW02}: i.e., edges between vertices of the primal mesh correspond to face-adjacency in the dual mesh, and \emph{vice versa}.

 Exploiting the dual-representation allows construction of the polyhedral intersection of primal halfspaces without any delicate intersection constructions or mesh arrangements (e.g., \cite{Zhou:2016:MASG}).
 Common convex hull implementations (e.g., \textsc{CGAL}, \textsc{QHull}) offer halfspace intersection routines implemented in this dual fashion.